-Here are 101 different things you can do to chill out and reduce stress.
+Here are 101 different and fun things you can do.
+So, take notes and chill!

 1. Watch something funny.
 Laughter really is the best medicine.
 It relieves physical tension, reduces stress and increases immunity… so watch your fave comedy and laugh your way to tranquillity.

 2. Body Clench.
 This relaxation exercise may make you look a bit constipated but give it a go!
 Starting with your toes, go up through your body, gradually clenching each of your muscles right through to the tiny ones in your face, keep your whole body clenched, hold and then release to let go of all the tension.
 Feels good, right?

 3. Try the Naam Yoga Hand Trick.
 Using your fingertips, apply pressure to the space between the knuckles of your index and middle fingers.
 This creates a sense of immediate relaxation by activating a nerve that loosens the area around your heart (don’t worry, it’s not as life-threatening as it sounds).

 4. Stop multitasking.
 No wonder we’re all mega-stressed when we’re replying to text messages, whilst watching TV and speaking on the phone simultaneously!
 Not only is multitasking totally inefficient, but it’s also linked to the increased production of stress hormones (cortisol and adrenaline) that can send your body into panic mode!
 So chill out and take things one step at a time.

 5. Get a Colouring Book.
 They’ve exploded in popularity over recent months and for good reason – colouring in helps you chill out because it’s very difficult to focus on other things when you’re doing it.
 Here’s some of the best ones.

 7. Organize ‘worry time’.
 (Worryingly) worry can counterproductively occur at any point in the day and release stress hormones into the body that could cause anxiety and lower our immune systems.
 So, schedule a 15-minute worry window in your day, where you can write down your worries and work through them.
 You can use our stress reprogrammer to help.